 Those numbers confirm that administration has consistently been accorded a higher priority than teaching since 2001.

-This Topic explores that trend in greater depth by taking the cost of Other Salaries & Wages in both Central Admin AND Instruction, and then directly relating that cost to expenditure on Academic staff.
+This Topic explores that trend in greater depth by taking the cost of Other Salaries & Wages in both Central Admin AND Instruction, and then directly relating that cost to expenditure on Academic staff in Instruction.
 This provides a fuller picture of the total cost of “administration” – regardless of whether the school takes a more central or de-central approach.

-The insightful measure is not so much the cost of non-academic staff but the relationship between that and the cost of academic staff.
+The insightful measure is not so much the cost of non-academic staff, but the relationship between that cost and the university’s expenditure on academic staff.

 This table provides that insight.